NordicSemiconductor/pc-nrfconnect-docs/migrating_apps.md

      [the `connect` function](https://react-redux.js.org/api/connect).

-4. Search for all remaining places where `nrfconnect/core` is imported and replace it with according imports of `nrfconnect-shared`.
+4. Search for all remaining places where `nrfconnect/core` is imported and replace it with according imports of `pc-nrfconnect-shared`.
 This is often just a simple replacement, e.g. [the logger](api_reference#logging-logger) is now exported from there.

 5. If your app accessed the state of the core before: It is not supported anymore to depend on a certain shape of the state.
-Instead use selectors (if there is not an appropriate selector, then ask for one and we will introduce it in `nrfconnect-shared`).
+Instead use selectors (if there is not an appropriate selector, then ask for one and we will introduce it in `pc-nrfconnect-shared`).

 ## Recommended, additional things to do when upgrading an app